TYPO3-Documentation/T3DocTeam/Documentation/Drafts/ContributionGuideDocumentation/ContributionGuideDocumentationDraft/HowItWorks/Index.rst

 on Github.

-You can make the changes either directly on Github using the Github user interface or use a git workflow.
+You can make the changes either directly on Github using the Github user interface or use a local git workflow.

 Pull Requests
 =============